juju/docs/src/en/temp-release-notes.md

 are automatically discovered from MAAS (1.9+) on bootstrap and available for use with service endpoint bindings or machine provisioning constraints (see below).
-Space discovery works for the controller model as well as any model created later using 'juju create-model'.
+Space discovery works for the controller model as well as any model added later using 'juju add-model'.

 Currently there is no command to update the spaces in Juju if their corresponding MAAS spaces change.
 As a workaround, restarting the